Receptogenesis in a Vascularized Robotic Embodiment

+Taken together, the existing strategies for robots' physical adaptability and vascular architectures have remained disconnected.
+Vascularization enables through-embodiment augmentation: new functional material is synthesized within the existing body structure, resulting in \textit{ex novo} hardware capability that the robot did not possess at manufacture, without altering the perimeter or compromising structural integrity.
+When the \textit{ex novo} component is a sensory receptor, it grants the robot access to environmental signals it could not previously detect; we term this \textit{receptogenesis}.
+Both terms (\textit{ex novo} hardware generation and receptogenesis) describe robots' operational capability, allowing the vast chemical synthesis toolbox to functionally augment robots.

-Here, we report the \textit{ex novo} generation of functional hardware components through an integrated vascular–materials strategy.
-To enable controlled matter transport, we introduce a vascularization approach that couples long‑range advective flow with localized infusion.
-At the component level, we demonstrate that polypyrrole (PPy) synthesized via environmental UV‑induced photopolymerization is a feasible UV‑responsive receptor material.
+Here, we report the \textit{ex novo} hardware generation through an integrated vascular–materials strategy, realized as receptogenesis.
+We introduce a two-scale vascularization strategy in which a single fabrication method bridges global and local transport: 3D-printed veins carry precursors across the decimeter-scale body, while infusion drives them into the surrounding PETG matrix down to ~\SI{10}{\micro\meter}.
+At the component level, we show that polypyrrole (PPy) synthesized via UV-induced photopolymerization is a feasible UV-responsive receptor material.
 We validate our framework on a moth‑inspired (Figure \ref{fig:1}b, left) flapping‑wing robotic platform (Figure \ref{fig:1}b, right), where a circulatory fluid is routed through an engineered vascular network and used to deliver PPy precursors to the receptor site to be photopolymerized.
-This work advances autonomous robotic function in complex environments by extending morphological computation to the molecular scale, and provides a materials‑centric and intrinsic dynamics driven perspective on neurovascular integration in robotic systems.
+The newly synthesized receptor closes a control loop regulating wing flapping and visual signaling (Figure 1d), demonstrating a functional capability the robot did not possess prior to deployment.
+In this paper, we show a single chemical pathway with a predetermined outcome; however, the vascular architecture provides inherent support for a broad range of potential precursors, either dissolved or dispersed in a liquid carrier.
+This work advances robotic function in complex environments by extending morphological computation to the molecular scale, and provides a materials‑centric and intrinsic dynamics driven perspective on neurovascular integration in robotic systems.